mac133k/yaspex/README.md

 ## How is it different from others?

 It is written in Python and it uses pyslurm to communicate with the Slurm cluster, so it should be easy to install and set up for Slurm users.
-It also has a rich collection of metrics:
+It also has a rich collection of metrics.

+## Metrics

+YASPEx provides the following metrics:

 ```
   name                        type                                    help